 Broncos hang on vs. Browns, win Allen's NFL debut

 The Browns drove deep into Denver territory late in the third quarter and went for it on fourth-and-1 from the 5, but Mayfield was stuffed short on a QB sneak.
 The Broncos took over and went 95 yards in seven plays, capped by Lindsay's 30-yard touchdown run to make it 24-12.
-Cleveland responded with a big drive, going 76 yards in nine plays and finished it when Mayfield found Landry for a 9-yard TD catch to make it 24-19.
+Cleveland responded with a big drive, going 76 yards in nine plays as Mayfield found Landry for a 9-yard TD catch to make it 24-19.

-The Browns stopped Denver on the next drive and moved to the Broncos 26, but Mayfield's pass on fourth-and-4 with 3:26 remaining was incomplete.
+The Browns stopped Denver on the next drive and moved to the Broncos 25, but Mayfield's pass on fourth-and-4 from the 28 with 3:26 remaining was incomplete.
 The Broncos ran out the clock with a 16-yard Lindsay run leading up to the two-minute warning.
 Cleveland tight end Ricky Seals-Jones suffered a knee injury after catching a pass late in the second quarter and didn't return.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)